nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Example 1:
-1. Assume by entering `list-i`, we have the following inventory items as shown in the diagram below:
+1. Assume by entering `list-i`, we have the following inventory items as shown in the diagram below (Figure 15):
     <br>

     ![delete-i_step1](images/UG_delete_eg1_step1.PNG)